 Website Design Team

 Victoria Sears is the Administrative Coordinator in the Department of Pharmacology, College of Graduate Studies, Midwestern University.
 She began with the University in 1990 and has worked alongside Dr. Mayer on this website almost since its inception.
 She enjoys her position with the team and loves learning about the marine-derived drugs.

 Alex Wu is a current second-year student pharmacist at Midwestern University College of Pharmacy.
 Prior to pharmacy school, he received his Bachelor of Science in Human Biology from Michigan State University in 2017.
-Alex joined Dr. Mayer’s team in the summer of 2020 where he is involved in the marine pharmaceutical pipeline website design and updates.
-His professional goals include pursuing residency or fellowship after pharmacy school.
+Alex currently works at Northwestern Medicine as a pharmacy intern and joined Dr. Mayer’s team in the summer of 2020, where he is involved in the marine pharmaceutical pipeline website design and updates.
+His professional interests include oncology and infectious diseases.
+After pharmacy school, Alex plans on furthering his education by pursing residency or fellowship.

 Karolina Jekielek joined the Chicago College of Pharmacy, Midwestern University as a graduate student in 2018, after completing her prerequisites at Loyola University Chicago.
 She is currently working in Dr. Mayer’s laboratory as a research student and is involved in the marine pharmaceutical pipeline website design and updates.
 Her specific interests lie in oncology and she loves learning about the marine-derived drugs that are used as cancer treatments.
 After graduation she is looking forward to pursuing residency or working as a pharmacist in the retail setting.